Higher-categorical combinatorics of configuration spaces of Euclidean space: Part 2 of the proof of the main result

-We first compile two key facts: Lemma~\ref{adj} and Corollary~\ref{four}.
-In Lemma~\ref{adj}, we show that there is an adjunction between $W_n$ and the subcategory of $W_n$ consisting of healthy trees.
+To prove Lemma~\ref{pis0}, we need two lemmas.
+The first states that there is an adjunction between $W_n$ and the subcategory of $W_n$ consisting of healthy trees (Def. \ref{tree}).
 Explicitly, this subcategory is defined as follows.